Let’s talk about how you can reduce the risk of SIDS by following the ABCs of safe sleep.

 Can my baby sleep in his swing / lounger as long as I'm supervising?

-Here’s a post all about this: Sleeping in a Mamaroo Swing: Is it Safe for Your Baby?
+Here’s a post all about this: Is the Graco DuoGlider Safe for Sleep?

 The short answer is no; it is not safe for your baby to sleep in any type of swing or inclined seat, even if you’re watching.